CBIRP: Center for Body Image Research and Policy

 DiSCO: Teacher Classroom Management Training

 The Discipline in the Secondary Classroom (DiSCO) project is an Institute of Education Sciences (IES) funded randomized controlled trial evaluating the efficacy of Discipline in the Secondary Classroom (DSC).
-DSC is a classroom management program that provides tools and strategies to help high school teachers establish:
+DSC is a classroom management program that provides tools and strategies to help high school teachers:

-The study takes place in Missouri and California schools.
+The study takes place in Missouri and California schools in partnership with colleagues at SRI International.
 Data are collected from both teachers and students three times a year through surveys, standardized testing, and direct classroom observations.

 Educational Leadership and School Climate